kubeflow/kubeflow/kubeflow/notebooks/prototypes/README.md

         namespace: kubeflow
 ```

-If the user were a GKE IAM user, the above Profile would look like:
+If the user were a GKE IAM user, the Profile yaml would look like:

 ```yaml
 apiVersion: kubeflow.org/v1alpha1